noir-lang/noir/yellow-paper/docs/contracts/index.md

 Our L1 outbox is pretty simple, Like the L1 inbox, it is a multi-set.
 It should allow the state transitioner to insert messages and the recipient of the message can consume it (removing it from the outbox).

 :::info Checking sender
-When consuming a message on L1, the portal contract must check that it was sent from the expected contract.
-Since it is possible for multiple contracts on L2 to send to it, it could go horrible wrong if this is not done.
+When consuming a message on L1, the portal contract must check that it was sent from the expected contract given that it is possible for multiple contracts on L2 to send to it.
+If the check is not done this could go horribly wrong.
 :::

 #### L2 Outbox